Use a mobile phone or get to the nearest landline telephone and dial 999 (or 112 which works just like 999).

 Then, in an emergency, contact the emergencySMS service by texting 999.
 Your message should include the word Police then details of the incident and location.
 This is also useful if the phone signal is low and a voice call keeps cutting out – there can be a chance to send a text message.

 Or write to The Secretary, Cleveland Mountain Rescue Team c/o Civic Centre Stone Cross Northallerton DL6 2UU

-For enquiries about fundraising and to apply to become a member of our Operational Support Team, email:
+For enquiries about our online Shop, donations, fundraising and to apply to become a member of our Operational Support Team, email:

 For public relations, media enquiries, to request visits and talks, email:

 Click Joining The Team and thoroughly read the information provided – especially the sections about the amount of time and commitment required of a Team member as that cannot be over estimated!
 Then, if you’re still interested, follow the guidance and contact information on that page.